Venture Partner, Madrona Venture Group

 Before joining Bell Labs, Patrick conducted research in Nuclear Physics at government labs in North America and Europe.
 During this time, he published many articles in scientific journals including The Physical Review, Zeitschrift für Physik and Nuclear Instruments and Methods.

 Patrick has served on the boards of 18 venture backed companies, in addition to several non-profit boards.
-His current memberships include: Wipro Ltd, the Lockheed Martin Technical Advisory Group and the University of Helsinki Commercialization Board.
+His current memberships include: Wipro Ltd and the University of Helsinki Commercialization Board.
 He is an inventor on several patents, has written about innovation and is a frequent speaker at conferences.
 He is also the founding CTO of Xinova, an Intellectual Ventures spinout that pioneered an international open-innovation market network.

 Patrick holds a PhD, MS, and MPhil in Physics from Yale, an MBA from Wharton, and a BS in Mathematics and Physics from the College of William and Mary where he was elected to Phi Beta Kappa.